huynhtruc0309/Unet-SpaceNet2/README.md

 I try to solve this as an image segmentation problem and build a segmentation model which is Unet in Pytorch (based on this https://www.pyimagesearch.com/2021/11/08/u-net-training-image-segmentation-models-in-pytorch/).
 This report covers:

-* An overview of U-Net that make it a powerful segmentation model
+* An overview of U-Net features that make it a powerful segmentation model
 * Creating a custom PyTorch Dataset for Space Net 2
-* Training the U-Net segmentation model from scratch
+* Training the U-Net segmentation model

 ## An overview of U-Net that make it a powerful segmentation model
 * The U-Net architecture follows an encoder-decoder structure, where the encoder gradually compresses information into a lower-dimensional representation.
 Then the decoder decodes this information back to the original image dimension.
 Owing to this, the architecture gets an overall U-shape, which leads to the name U-Net.